metodika/node-4d/README.md

 Ends the connection to the database.
 A logout and quit command are send to the server after which the server will close the connection with the client.

+##### DbConnection.release()

+This function is only available for connections that are part of a connection pool.
+Calling this function makes the connection available again, so that it can be re-used.

 ##### DbConnection.query( sql, params, callback )

 Sends a sql query to the database.
 The first parameter is a string holding the SQL statement.
 It may contain place holders for variables.
 Place holders can be defined in two ways: